IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/SFGLab04.md

 ## View the Business Process Results

 Now that the Business Process has run, the user can view detail of the process.
-In B2B Integrator, the process takes several steps to determine the type of file / data standard being sent, the document type, the receiver, and then finally what translation map to run given the receiving partner and document type.

 1. To follow the process, click **Current Processes** under **Monitor** which is under **Business Process**